mskcc/mimsi/README.md

 ```
 cd /path/to/mimsi
-python -m analyze --tumor-bam /path/to/tumor.bam --normal-bam /path/to/normal.bam --case-id ‘my-unique-case’ --microsatellites-list /path/to/microsatellites_file --save-location /path/to/save/ --model ./model/mimsi_mskcc_impact_200.model --save
+python -m analyze --tumor-bam /path/to/tumor.bam --normal-bam /path/to/normal.bam --case-id my-unique-tumor-id --norm-case-id my-unique-normal-id --microsatellites-list /path/to/microsatellites_file --save-location /path/to/save/ --model ./model/mimsi_mskcc_impact_200.model --save
 ```

 Or as command-line tool:

 ```
-analyze --tumor-bam /path/to/tumor.bam --normal-bam /path/to/normal.bam --case-id ‘my-unique-case’ --microsatellites-list /path/to/microsatellites_file --save-location /path/to/save/ --model ./model/mimsi_mskcc_impact_200.model --save
+analyze --tumor-bam /path/to/tumor.bam --normal-bam /path/to/normal.bam --case-id my-unique-tumor-id --norm-case-id my-unique-normal-id --microsatellites-list /path/to/microsatellites_file --save-location /path/to/save/ --model ./model/mimsi_mskcc_impact_200.model --save
 ```

 The tumor-bam and normal-bam args specify the .bam files the pipeline will use when building the input vectors.
 These vectors will be saved to disk in the location indicated by the ```save-location``` arg.
-WARNING: Exisitng files in this directory in the formats *_locations.npy and *_data.npy will be deleted!
+WARNING: Existing files in this directory in the formats *_locations.npy and *_data.npy will be deleted!
 The format for the filename of the built vectors is ```{case-id}_data_{label}.npy``` and ```{case-id}_locations_{label}.npy```.
-The ```data``` file contains the N x coverage x 40 x 3 vector for the sample, where N is the number of microsatellite loci that were sucessfully converted to vectors.
+The ```data``` file contains the N x coverage x 40 x 3 vector for the sample, where N is the number of microsatellite loci that were successfully converted to vectors.
 The ```locations``` file is a list of all the loci used to build the ```data``` vector, with the same ordering.
 These locations are saved in the event that you'd like to investigate how different loci are processed.
 The label is defaulted to -1 for evaluation cases, and won't be used in any reported calculations.
 The label assignment is only relevant for training/testing the model from scratch (see below section on Training).
 The results of the classifier are printed to standard output, so you can capture the raw probability score by saving the output as shown in our example (single_case_analysis.out).
 If you want to do further processing on results, add the ```--save``` param to automatically save the classification score to disk.
 The evaluation script repeats 10x for each sample, that way you can create a confidence interval for each prediction.

 This pipeline can be run on both GPU and CPU setups.
 We've also provided an example lsf submission file - ```/utils/single-sample-full.lsf```.
 Just keep in mind that your institution's lsf setup may differ from our example.